dervalp/cosyJS/README.md

 ```
 ##The Component

-By using node.js we are able to run the same code client and server side and cosy tries to take this to its advantage and allows you to share lots of code between them.
+By using node.js we are able to run the same code client and server side.
+Cosy tries to take this to its advantage and allows you to share lots of code between them.

-A component needs 2 things in order to work, the definition and the template.
+A component needs 1 things in order to work, a javascript definition or a template.

 **The definition**

-It is there where you will put the logic of your component.
+The place where you will put the logic of your component.
 This component is a wrapper for a Backbone.Model anb a Backbone.View.
 So you can use all the backbone syntax in it.

 A basic component definion: